This page covers the campaign against tolls on the Dartford Thames River Crossing and the use of a “free-

 Government to Raise £7bn from the Dartford Crossing

 The Highways Agency is likely to raise a net £7 billion for Government coffers from road users over 25 years by the introduction of “free-

 That ignores the inconvenience that will be caused to road users by having to pay the charge, the high risk of unknowingly incurring a £35 penalty charge by forgetting to pay and the general hassle involved in using such a system (the consultation document suggests over 15,000 such events per day of “non-

 This proposal is backed up by a consultation document which is grossly misleading in the financial analysis and implications of the proposals.
 It also suggests that the tolls are required to pay for more river crossings when the net revenue being raised would pay for a new crossing in as little as two years.

-The Alliance of British Drivers (ABD) suggests that this proposal is simply another tax raising measure from the Government and has nothing to do with improving the road system or reducing congestion as claimed.
+We suggest that this proposal is simply another tax raising measure from the Government and has nothing to do with improving the road system or reducing congestion as claimed.

 We encourage all road users to oppose this measure which may set a precedent for other road charging schemes (which the Government clearly has in mind).